 3. Trying to solve a complex problem

-When we find ourselves immersed in a problem or situation that requires a high level of mental concentration, our pupils dilate.
-This is especially true if the task induces stress or anxiety, states that involve both emotions and mental absorption.
+When we find ourselves immersed in a problem or situation that requires a high level of mental concentration, our pupils dilate more than they do with normal dilation triggers.

 It’s a natural and instinctive reaction.
 Human beings feel immediate disgust towards certain things such as unpleasant odors, dead or decomposing materials, and even unpleasant stimuli like violence.

-These experiences also have a direct effect on your pupils, causing them to dilate.
+These experiences also have a direct effect on your pupils, causing them to dilate, as confirmed by this study that showed participants negative and neutral images and analyzed the reaction of their pupils.
 Have you ever noticed this?
 The emotional impact is mixed with the natural physiological reaction of disgust and the need to escape.

 You probably already guessed this.
 The autonomic nervous system reacts to the sensation of pain and activates our flight response.
-One of our body’s first reactions when experiencing pain is pupil dilation.
+Studies show that one of our body’s first reactions when experiencing pain is pupil dilation.